cloudposse/terraform-aws-eks-cluster/docs/migration-0.45.x+.md

 - Use `allowed_security_group_ids` instead of `allowed_security_groups` and `workers_security_group_ids`

-- When using unmanaged worker nodes (e.g. https://github.com/cloudposse/terraform-aws-eks-workers module), provide the worker nodes Security Groups to the cluster using the `allowed_security_group_ids` variable, for example:
+- When using unmanaged worker nodes (e.g. with https://github.com/cloudposse/terraform-aws-eks-workers module), provide the worker nodes Security Groups to the cluster using the `allowed_security_group_ids` variable, for example:

   ```hcl